WHAT IS ACCOUNT-BASED MARKETING AND HOW CAN IT GROW KEY ACCOUNTS?

 What is Account-Based Marketing?

-Account-based marketing involves concentrating resources on a target account using highly personalised campaigns to make sales.
-The strategy can be used to either convert an account into a new customer, or to increase revenue from someone who’s already a customer.
+Account-based marketing involves a hyper concentration of marketing resources on a target account using highly personalised campaigns to make sales.
+The strategy can be used to either convert an account into a new customer, or to increase revenue from someone who’s already a customer and aims to communicate value across the buying influencers who typically make up a buying committee in larger accounts.

 ABM requires a close and collaborative working relationship between sales and marketing, and demands the sharing of data and insights that will help convert that single account.
 Without this collaborative effort, it’s unlikely that either your sales or marketing team will have the information, insights, or knowledge to successfully personalise their campaigns to make the sale.